loopandlearn/news/docs/index.md

 * Tap your phone
 * Select “Notify when left behind”

-## Suggestions

 ### Check IOB and COB at Night

 Check IOB and COB before going to sleep to see if you need to eat a snack to avoid low glucose overnight.

 ### Keep Phone on Automatic Time

-You have been warned before to keep your phone on [Automatic Time](https://loopkit.github.io/loopdocs/troubleshooting/time-change/#loop-phone-must-be-on-automatic-time).
+You have been warned before to keep your phone on [Automatic Time](https://loopkit.github.io/loopdocs/faqs/time-faqs/#loop-phone-must-be-on-automatic-time).

 New trick - turn on iOS Settings -> Screen Time -> and set a passcode.